BW1606/Tracers/README.md

 Author: Benedikt Weinhold (~Oct 2025)
 Description: Python pipeline for placing and integrating Lagrangian tracer particles through 2D axisymmetric FLASH supernova simulations.

-## Disclaimer
-  -  This is work in progress until i finish my master thesis end of 2025.
-The most up to date version will be in the NewBranch branch
----

 ## Aims
   - This  Repository includes a Pipeline to integrate the path of *Lagrangian Tracer Particles* throughout a 2D astrophysical simulation from the output snapshots,